Large-scale simultaneous inference under dependence: Calibration of local tests for multivariate Gaussians

 and $y_m$ is the unique strictly positive solution of $y^2 = m\left((y+1)\log{(y+1)}-y\right)$.
 Particularly, for \smash{$r \in \{-\infty, 0, \infty\}$}, we define $\alpha_{r,m}$ as $\lim_{r\to \infty} (r+1)^{1/r} = 1$, $\lim_{r\to 0} (r+1)^{1/r} = e$, and \smash{$\lim_{r\to -\infty} \frac{r}{r+1}m^{1+1/r} = m$}. \end{lemma}

-Follow-up work \citep{wilson2020generalized, chen2020trade} explored the conservativeness of such calibration under some special dependence structure: \citet{wilson2019harmonic} derived asymptotic valid (in the sense of $m\to \infty$) calibration under independence using generalized central limit theorem, and empirically studied their performance when the independence assumption is broken; \citet{chen2020trade} compared the generalized mean based combination with order statistics based combination, and proved that only Cauchy combination (and its analog harmonic mean) and Simes combination pay no price for calibration to achieve validity under assumptions from independence to full dependence (i.e. correlation one). \figref{summary} summarizes all the cases (including ours) where theoretically valid calibration have been derived.
+Follow-up work \citep{wilson2020generalized, chen2020trade} explored the conservativeness of such calibration under some special dependence structures: \citet{wilson2019harmonic} derived asymptotic valid (in the sense of $m\to \infty$) calibration under independence using generalized central limit theorem, and empirically studied their performance when the independence assumption is broken; \citet{chen2020trade} compared the generalized mean based combination with order statistics based combination, and proved that only Cauchy combination (and its analog harmonic mean) and Simes combination pay no price for calibration to achieve validity under assumptions from independence to full dependence (i.e. correlation one); \citet{vesely2021permutation} studied the special case that permutation tests can be used. \figref{summary} summarizes all the cases (including ours) where theoretically valid calibration has been derived.
 Note that, before our work, almost no results have derived in cases other than the two extremes---the independence case and the arbitrary dependence case: \citet{chen2020trade} provided some theoretical justification in the pairwise Gaussian scenario but only for harmonic mean.
-As for common intermediate dependence structure like multivariate Gaussian case, most work only explored experimentally.
-Therefore, as shown in \figref{summary}, we work towards filling in the gap, by deriving calibration under one of the intermediate case, the equicorrelated Gaussian setting, which contains both two extremes as well as different dependence level.
-Later, we also investigate the performance of our calibration, by analyzing the asymptotic type-I error and power under different settings.
-Particularly, our calibration recovers existed work in scenarios where independence provably has the highest inflated type-I error to be calibrated among others; while our theoretical performance investigation justify for the interesting behaviours noticed in early experimental studies \citep{wilson2019harmonic, chen2020trade}, that is, for the generalized mean based methods, choice of positive $r$ performs better under heavy dependence, and calibrating under independence gives high false positive rate overall; while choice of negative $r$ performs bad under heavy dependence, and calibrating under independence gives low false rate overall.
+As for common intermediate dependence structures like multivariate Gaussian case, most work only explored experimentally.
+Therefore, as shown in \figref{summary}, we work towards filling in the gap by deriving calibration under one of the intermediate cases, the equicorrelated Gaussian setting, which contains both two extremes as well as different dependence levels.
+Later, we also investigate the performance of our calibration by analyzing the asymptotic type-I error and power under different settings.
+Particularly, our calibration recovers existing work in scenarios where independence provably has the highest inflated type-I error to be calibrated among others.
+At the same time, our theoretical performance investigation justifies the interesting behaviors noticed in early experimental studies \citep{wilson2019harmonic, chen2020trade}, that is, for the generalized mean based methods, choice of positive $r$ performs better under heavy dependence and calibrating under independence gives a high false-positive rate overall.
+In contrast, the choice of negative $r$ performs poorly under heavy dependence, and calibrating under independence gives a low false-positive rate overall.